 We use the following definitions in the Complaint Standards:

 Complaint: an expression of dissatisfaction - either spoken or written - that requires a response.
-It can be about an act, omission or decision made, or the standard of service provided.
+This can be about an act, an omission, how a decision was made, or the standard of service provided.
 It does not include dissatisfaction with a decision that has a right of appeal, or referral to or review by a tribunal or court of law.

-Complaints staff: staff who have a specific responsibility to look into and investigate complaints.
-This may be as part of their existing role, or dedicated complaints staff whose main responsibility is to handle feedback and complaints within their organisation.
+Complaints colleagues: colleagues who have a specific responsibility to look into and investigate complaints.
+This may be as part of their existing role, or dedicated colleagues whose main responsibility is to handle complaints within their organisation.

 Everyday conversations: service requests, issues, questions and worries that are raised, dealt with quickly and resolved to the service user’s satisfaction.
 This is done before they become dissatisfied or make a complaint.